 The youngest two classes in school follow the Early Years Foundation Stage (EYFS).
 Pupils learn about the World, People and Communities, Self-Confidence and Self-Awareness, Managing Feelings and Behaviour and Making Relationships within the Understanding the World and the Personal, Social and Emotional Development areas of the EYFS.
 These take into account the Birmingham dispositions.

 You have the right for your child to opt out of RE lessons.
 Please discuss this with your class teacher.

-As of this year Lions and Dolphins will be following an adjusted RE curriculum focusing on the main religious festivals.
+Lions and Dolphins will be following an adjusted RE curriculum focusing on the main religious festivals.